jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 ## Overview

-Community Healing Zone is a monthly, volunteer-led outreach initiative I founded two years ago, focused on serving individuals experiencing homelessness in the DC area through clothing distribution, free haircuts, and community support.

-Since we rely on community partners to source clothes donations and volunteer support, the goal was to determine whether AI could increase outreach capacity without sacrificing personalization or relationship quality.
+## Background

+Two years ago, I founded a community outreach initiative called Community Healing Zone.
+Through monthly events, our volunteers distributed clothing, hygiene supplies, and free haircuts to individuals experiencing homelessness in the Washington, DC area.

+Early growth came primarily through friends, family, and personal networks.
+Over time, donations began arriving faster than we could distribute them, and we eventually ran out of storage space.
+It became clear that relying solely on personal connections would limit the organization's ability to grow.

+Churches felt like a natural next source of partnerships and support, but researching organizations, identifying contacts, drafting outreach, and tracking communication manually was extremely time-consuming.

+This project explored whether AI-assisted workflows could increase outreach capacity while preserving personalization and human judgment.

 ## Problem